harrytr/AMR_DT/README.md

 The repository includes both regression-style and classification-style AMR forecasting tasks.

-At the time of inspection, the default configuration in `experiments_pb.py` is:
+The default configuration in `experiments_pb.py` is:

 ```text
 task = early_outbreak_warning_h14